 YEAR ONE : STUDIO YEAR

-MFA STUDIO 1 & 2 The MFA Studio core course is structured as a series of material-based modules that provide students with a very broad framework in which to create and prepare for their Thesis Year.
-The Studio Year begins with the Image Harvest Project, and ends with a Self-Directed Project.
+MFA STUDIO 1 & 2 The MFA Studio core course is structured as a series of material-based modules that provide students with a very broad framework in which to expand their practice.
+The Studio Year begins with the Image Harvest Project, and ends with a Self-Directed Project that is a lead in to their Thesis Project.

-IMAGE HARVEST This self-assessment focused project uses list-making and mind-mapping to discover key themes and ideas that are of interest to the student.
-ILP students develop 10 new ideas through sketching and notation, then present them to the class for feedback before bringing one idea to final.
-This module helps the student understand what they love to draw, what topics are important to them, and how disparate elements can be combined into new ideas.
+IMAGE HARVEST This self-assessment focused project uses list-making and mind-mapping to discover key themes and ideas that are meaningful to the student.
+ILP students develop 10 new ideas through sketching and notation, then present them to the cohort for feedback before bringing one idea to final.
+This module helps the student understand what they love to draw, what topics are important to them, and how disparate elements can be formed into new ideas.
 This practice also yields many idea seeds that can be grown or developed later.

 Handletters